easy-global-market/nifi-ngsild-ckan/README.md

 * `CKAN API Key` property is a token generated from the user account on the CKAN site.

-* `Create DataStore` property creates the resource when set to true.
+* `Create DataStore` property creates the resource in the datastore when set to true.

 ## Metadata